 The Output Tables window expands to show the entire list of Elements in your project on the right of the screen.
 There are 2 buttons at the bottom: "Select All" and "Deselect All".
+There is also an option to Show All Interfaces.
 The left of the screen changed to visually show the user that the results of the outputs will be "Impacted by Elements Filter".
 The "Filter by Elements" button also changed to say "Remove Filter" so it acts like a toggle if the user no longer wants to filter by elements.